U2 MAGAZINE No: 4 - AUGUST 1982

 And what in the world am I to say.

-There's nothing else to do, He says he'll change the world some day.
+to do, He says he'll change the world some day.

 I rejoice.